 The requirements for refinancing your existing FHA home loan with the FHA streamline program are often simpler compared to buying a home with an FHA loan.
 You need to receive a real benefit from refinancing, typically by lowering your interest rate.
 You need to have had your current loan for a minimum of six months.
 You have to be up-to-date on your mortgage payments and have a recent history of paying your monthly mortgage bills on time.

 The streamline program does not require a home appraisal or income verification.
 It also has more flexible credit and debt-to-income requirements.
 At Freedom Mortgage, we can help FHA homeowners refinance their homes with easy credit qualifications.
 Learn more about the FHA streamline refinance program.
 By refinancing, the total finance charges may be higher over the life of the loan.

 Ask Freedom Mortgage about FHA loans

-Freedom Mortgage was the #1 FHA lender2 in the United States in 2021.
+Freedom Mortgage is a top FHA lender2 in the United States.
 To get started with your FHA loan application, contact a Freedom Mortgage Loan Advisor by visiting our Get Started page or by calling 877-220-5533.

 1 See Chapter 3 of the HUD Handbook 4150.2 for more information on the health and safety requirements of homes purchased with FHA loans.
 All chapters of the handbook can be found here.